ccolonruiz/PRESNER/README.md

 - The rest of the rows contain the texts of the prescriptions, where each row represents a different prescription.
 - In case a prescription has additional information on the drug's quantity, this information can be included in an extra second column, just like the header, using the tabulation (`\t`) as a separator.

-An example of the format of the input data is shown below:
+An example of the data input format is shown below, and examples can also be found in the [datasets](https://github.com/ccolonruiz/PRESNER/tree/main/datasets) folder:

 |drug_name|quantity|
 |-----------|-----------|